medibloc/panacea-governance/proposals/2021-10-community_pool-minimum_deposit/README.md

 ### Expected effects

-- The 2% of transaction fees will go to the community pool which can be spent only through governances.
+- The 2% of staking rewards will go to the community pool which can be spent only through governances.
-    - Staking rewards of validators and delegators will be slightly reduced.
 - By lowering the minimum proposal deposit to 10,000 MED, more participants will be able to submit proposals.